ahm4d-312/Netcat-like-tool/Readme.md

 A lightweight **Python implementation of Netcat (nc)** that supports:
 - Interactive remote command shell
 - File uploads
-- File upload + shell in a single connection
+- File upload + command shell in a single connection
 - Cross-platform Python implementation
 - Simple command-line interface using `argparse`

 > **Disclaimer**
->
 > This project is intended for **learning, experimentation, and use on systems you own or have explicit permission to test.** Do not use it for unauthorized access or activities that violate laws or policies.

 ---